finesure2017/Labs/README.md

 # Labs
-My own solutions for assignment/materials from various courses.
+My own solutions for assignment/materials from various courses and books

+## Books

+- TODO

 ## Courses